cliqz-oss/browser-f/mozilla-release/toolkit/components/telemetry/docs/internals/preferences.rst

   Set the maximum number of keys per process of the :ref:`Event Summary <events.event-summary>` :ref:`keyed scalars <scalars.keyed-scalars>`.
 Default is 500.
 Change requires restart.

+``toolkit.telemetry.eventping.enabled``

+  Whether the :doc:`../data/event-ping` is enabled.
+  Default is true except for GeckoView where it defaults to false.
+Change requires restart.

+``toolkit.telemetry.eventping.eventLimit``

+  The maximum number of event records permitted in the :doc:`../data/event-ping`.
+  Default is 1000.

+``toolkit.telemetry.eventping.minimumFrequency``

+  The minimum frequency at which an :doc:`../data/event-ping` will be sent.
+  Default is 60 (minutes).

+``toolkit.telemetry.eventping.maximumFrequency``

+  The maximum frequency at which an :doc:`../data/event-ping` will be sent.
+  Default is 10 (minutes).

 Data-choices notification
 -------------------------